Vasanthiyum Lakshmiyum Pinne Njaanum

-Vasanthiyum Lakshmiyum Pinne Njaanum is a 1999 Indian Malayalam-language drama film directed by Vinayan based on a screenplay by J. Pallassery.
-The film features Kalabhavan Mani, Kaveri, Praveena and Sai Kumar in the lead roles.
-The film centers around Ramu, a blind poet and singer who supports his family.
-However, their happiness dissipates soon after he gets cheated by a rich businessman turned politician.
+Vasanthiyum Lakshmiyum Pinne Njaanum is a 1999 Indian Malayalam-language musical romantic tragedy film directed by Vinayan, written by Johnson Esthappan and J. Pallassery who also wrote the dialogues, based on a story by Vinayan.
+The film features Kalabhavan Mani, Kaveri, Praveena and Sai Kumar.
+Kabeer, Latheef and Vindhyan produced the film under Thriveni Productions and Kabeer and it was also distributed by Sargam Speed Release.
+The film centers around Ramu, a blind poet and singer whose singing supports his family.
+His family's happiness dissipates after he gets cheated by a rich businessman-turned-politician.
 The film is reported to be inspired from Dosti (1964).

 The film was a commercial success and ran for more than 150 days in theatres.
-The film won two National Film Awards, the Best Male Playback Singer for M. G. Sreekumar and the Special Jury Award for Kalabhavan Mani and Mani also received the Special Jury Award at the Kerala State Film Awards for his performance in the film.
+It won two National Film Awards, the Best Male Playback Singer for M. G. Sreekumar and the Special Jury Award for Kalabhavan Mani and Mani also received the Special Jury Award at the Kerala State Film Awards for his performance in the film.
 The film also won two Asianet Film Awards: Best Actor for Kalabhavan Mani and Best Supporting Actress for Praveena.
 The film was remade to Tamil as Kasi, in Telugu as Seenu Vasanthi Lakshmi and in Kannada as Namma Preethiya Ramu.

 Plot

-Vasanthiyum Lakshmiyum Pinne Njaanum is a tale about the deception of appearances.
-Ramu is a blind poet and singer who supports his family by his songs.
-He has an older brother Meghanadhan, who is a drunkard; an abusive, crippled father; and a younger sister Vasanthi.
-When the local landlord Thomas Chacko returns to the district, he brings along with him Dinesh, the CM's son and his wife Radhika.
-Thomas Chacko has a reputation as a God in the area because of his charitable works, and when a specialist eye doctor arrives, he promises to pay the fees for an operation to give back Ramu's vision.
-Elated by this news, Ramu learns that he has to find an eye donor.
+Ramu is a blind poet and talented singer who supports his family with his songs.
+He has a drunkard older brother Chandru; an abusive, crippled father Bhargavan; and a younger sister Vasanthi.
+When the local landlord and Ex-MP Thomas Chacko, returns to the district, he brings along Vinod Bhaskar, a union minister's son, and his wife Jayanthi.
+Thomas is known as a god in the area for his charitable work.
+When a specialist eye doctor arrives, he promises to pay the operation fees to restore Ramu's vision.
+Elated by the news, Ramu learns he must find an eye donor.
 His lover Lakshmi, who cannot speak, offers one of her eyes.
-Unfortunately, it is revealed that the 'God-like' Thomas Chacko is not what he seems to be.
+Unfortunately, it turns out that the "god-like" Thomas is not what he seems.
 Blissfully unaware of the sadness of those around him, Ramu looks forward to his surgery.
-On the day of her wedding, Vasanthi is found dead and it is revealed that she committed suicide because of Thomas.
-When Thomas comes to attend the funeral, Ramu explains to Thomas of what he did as he kills Thomas by choking him.
+On the day of her wedding, Vasanthi is found dead.
+It is revealed that Vasanthi committed suicide because she was raped by Thomas.
+When Thomas comes to attend the funeral, Ramu explains to Thomas what the latter did while choking him to death.